-Now that you’ve got somewhere to stay and some of the best things to do on your Queenstown honeymoon, the only thing left is to plan a couple of very special romantic diners.
+Now that you’ve got somewhere to stay and some of the best things to do on your Queenstown honeymoon, the only thing left is to plan a couple of very special romantic dinners.
 These next couple of restaurants are the very best of the best, and you’re sure to be impressed should you should to visit any one of them.

-Located in Archer’s Cottage overlooking Lake Wakatipu the award-winning Botswana Butchery is a very popular restaurant in Queenstown that’s known for their steak and seafood dishes.
+Located in Archer’s Cottage overlooking Lake Wakatipu the award-winning Botswana Butchery is a very popular restaurant in Queenstown that’s known for its steak and seafood dishes.
 If the weather permits, ask for a seat outside for prime lakeside views – there’s even an outdoor fireplace to keep you warm.

 The french onion soup from their starter menu is legendary, and for the mains, I highly recommend the Wild Fiordland Red Deer or the High Country Lamb.
 Botswana Butchery can cater to dietary requirements and there are several vegetarian and gluten-free options on the menu.